Girish-Krishnan/cse15l-lab-reports/lab3.md

 43
 ```

+**What does it do and why is it useful?**

 This command finds all the lines in the file `ar104.txt` that contain the word "gene", and prints the number of lines that contain the word "gene".
 The `-c` option prints only a count of the matching lines.
+This helps us count the number of lines in a file that contain a certain word or phrase - and can be used in basic natural language processing.

-*Example 2: Using grep -c to count the number of lines in a file*
+__*Example 2: Using grep -c to count the number of lines in a file*__
 ```bash
 grep -c "" ./technical/biomed/ar104.txt
 ```